philips-labs/terraform-registry/README.md

 # how it works
-The registry dynamically generates the correct response based on assets found in Github provider releases which conform to the Terraform asset releases There is one additional file required which should be called `signkey.asc` This file must contain the [ASCII Armored PGP public key](https://www.terraform.io/docs/registry/providers/publishing.html) which was used to sign the `..._SHA256SUMS.sig` signature file.
+The registry dynamically generates the correct response based on assets found in Github provider releases which conform to the Terraform asset conventions.
+There is one additional file required which should be called `signkey.asc` This file must contain the [ASCII Armored PGP public key](https://www.terraform.io/docs/registry/providers/publishing.html) which was used to sign the `..._SHA256SUMS.sig` signature file.